ccmucdenver/ccm-docs/docs/clusters_guide.md

 # Guide to CCM Clusters

-** This page is being updated.**

 ## General Use Information

-### Logging In
+### How to log in

 The clas-compute system uses (mostly) CentOS 7 and 8 operating system.
 At this time, the main way of using the system is to use an SSH client to login to a terminal session on clas-compute or math-alderaan.
-You will need to be on the CU Denver network (wired or CU Denver wireless, not CU Denver Guest), or using the university's VPN client.
+You will need to be on the CU Denver network (wired or CU Denver wireless, not CU Denver Guest), or using the university's VPN.

 This system uses your normal portal/email username and password.
 You can use host hame either `clas-compute.ucdenver.pvt` or `math-aderaan.cudenver.pvt`.
-These are the front ends to the cluster system.
+These are the two front ends to the cluster system.

+Users must be added before using the system.
+Please go to [accounts](./accounts/) to request an account.

 On Linux or a Mac, you can use simply the Terminal app, which is built into the operating system.
 It is hidden away in Applications -> Utilities folder on a Mac and in similar places on various Linux desktops.
 On a Mac, you may want to drag it to your dock that it is available more conveniently next time.